How can CAASM support CIS compliance?

 - Average vulnerability detections, split by business unit and severity.

-Recently, many of our customers utilised these kind of metrics to monitor and remediate against Log4Shell, one of the biggest vulnerability threats in recent times.
+Recently, many of our customers utilized these kind of metrics to monitor and remediate against Log4Shell, one of the biggest vulnerability threats in recent times.

 Control 10: Malware Defenses